Frequently Asked Questions about the TANF Program.

 Generally speaking, anyone may apply for assistance.
 Eligible applicants will ordinarily reside in North Dakota.
 For additional information, please refer to the TANF or JOBS program brochures.

-Please contact your local County Social Services Office.
-Staff can help you complete the application and can answer your questions about assistance programs.
+Please contact the Customer Support Center.
+Eligibility experts can help you complete the application and can answer your questions about assistance programs.

-The Department of Human Services must follow federal and state laws on privacy.
+The Department of Health and Human Services must follow federal and state laws on privacy.
 Only those individuals whose jobs require them to view your personal information in order to administer the programs or to process payments have access to your information.
-Department of Human Services staff and County Social Service Office staff are bound by strict confidentiality rules that do not allow unauthorized disclosure of your personal information.
+Department of Health and Human Services staff and Human Service Zone Office staff are bound by strict confidentiality rules that do not allow unauthorized disclosure of your personal information.

 The Department of Human Services provides a wide range of programs and services.
 You can return to the Financial Help page to review other programs that may assist with your financial needs.